1. How do I find/know a good kennel to board my pet?

 No pet will be accepted without vaccination certificates currently valid for the following:

-Please ask your veterinarian to indicate the expiration date for each vaccine, as there is some variation as to the length of time each vaccination is valid.
-You may have copies of the certificates faxed to Rexpointe at 248-879-0310, email them to firstname.lastname@example.org or bring copies when you drop off your pet.
+Please ask your veterinarian to indicate on the certificates the expiration date for each vaccine as there is some variation between veterinarians as to the length of time each vaccination is valid.
+To save time at drop off please email records to email@example.com, or fax to Rexpointe at 248-879-0310.

-17. Who should I provide as emergency contact numbers?
+17. Who should I provide as my emergency contact?

 We will ask for your cell phone numbers, email address, or the number where you can be reached during your pet’s stay.
 We also ask that you indicate someone in the area, a relative, close friend or associate, who is also likely to be able to reach you.
 It is important that these individuals be able to make medical decisions for your pet.